dazeb/pelican-panel-installer/README.md

 # Unofficial Pelican Panel Installer Beta 0.0.1
 A shell script to install Pelican Panel on a VPS or Virtual Machine.
 (Still in development) 🚧

-Pelican Panel is the successor to Pterodactyl Game Panel.
+#### Pelican Panel is the successor to Pterodactyl Game Panel.
 Used for hosting game servers in your home network or online.

+Follow the install scripts below **in order**.

+- Install Pelican and Wings on seperate servers or Virtual Machines.
+- Run `webserver_config_nginx.sh` on the **Pelican server** to set up nginx.

 ### Requirements:
 - 🐧 Ubuntu 24.04 (Recommended) ✅